 This content has been automatically translated from Ukrainian.

-In the context of Linux and other open operating systems, the term "distributive" is used to refer to a specific version or distribution of a Linux operating system that consists of the Linux kernel, operating system components including the file system, desktop environment, utilities, and additional software.
+In the context of Linux and other open operating systems, the term "distribution" is used to refer to a specific version or distribution of the Linux operating system, which consists of the Linux kernel, operating system components, including the file system, desktop environment, utilities, and additional software.

-The Linux distribution includes software packages that are assembled, configured, and organized together to form a functional operating system.
-Each distribution can have its own features, such as the choice of a standard desktop environment (for example, GNOME, KDE, Xfce), package management methods, system settings and other details.
+A Linux distribution includes software packages that are assembled, configured, and organized together to form a functional operating system.
+Each distribution may have its own features, such as the choice of the default desktop environment (for example, GNOME, KDE, Xfce), package management methods, system configurations, and other details.

 The most popular Linux distributions are Ubuntu, Fedora, Debian, CentOS, openSUSE, Arch Linux.
-Each of them has its own community of developers and users, which contributes to the support, development and improvement of the distribution.
+Each of them has its own community of developers and users that contribute to the support, development, and improvement of the distribution.

-Linux distributions are often provided free of charge and open source, allowing users to freely use, modify and distribute them.
-They provide great flexibility and the ability to customize the operating system to the specific needs of the user.
+Linux distributions are often provided for free and with open source, allowing users to freely use, modify, and distribute them.
+They offer great flexibility and the ability to customize the operating system to meet the specific needs of the user.

-For example, distribution of Ubuntu distributions currently takes place using ISO images.
-Anyone can download the ISO image Ubuntu and install this operating system on their computer.
+For example, the distribution of Ubuntu distributions currently occurs through ISO images.
+Anyone can download the ISO image of Ubuntu and install this operating system on their computer.

-Distribution of paid software distributions can be different, depending on the distributor and technical capabilities.
+The distribution of paid software distributions can vary depending on the distributor and technical capabilities.

 This post doesn't have any additions from the author yet.